Notice Effective Date: September 23, 2013

 Telephone # (407) 857-3491

-All complaints must be submitted in writing and the Center Privacy Officer or Corporate Privacy Officer will advise you about how to submit the complaint.
+All complaints must be submitted in writing and the Treatment Center Privacy Officer will advise you about how to submit the complaint.
 Your complaint actions will be held in the strictest confidence.
 Devereux will not take any actions to discourage you from filing a complaint nor will we act against you in any way because of filing a complaint.